Join the E-Newsletter – Notes on City Council

 • We need to fix our city’s health care system — with a shortage of doctors and other health care professionals, the closing of the emergency room, and loss of specialists, fixing the city’s health system should be a priority for all levels of government

-• Health care is not a city responsibility – as it’s a provincial function of government, with funding from the federal government – but given that the system is breaking down, Prince Rupert should work with other rural communities throughout BC to help find solutions to the health care staffing issues throughout the province
+• Health care is provincial function of government, with funding from the federal government — but given that the system is breaking down, the City of Prince Rupert should continue to work with other rural communities throughout BC to help find solutions to the health care staffing issues throughout the province.

 Keep Fixing Infrastructure